 Any additional information applicable to a term that needs to be transferred to a different class should also be taken into account, not only in order to prevent a broadening of the original scope, but also to avoid narrowing it down.

-For example, if the original list of goods in Class 12 reads cars; car radios; parts and fittings for all the aforementioned goods, as car radios are proper to Class 9, the applicant will be requested to transfer the term to Class 9, even if Class 9 was not listed in the original application.
-However, wherever appropriate, such a transfer should also include the parts and fittings for all the aforementioned goods.
+For example, if the original list of goods in Class 12 reads cars; car radios; parts and fittings for all the aforementioned goods, the applicant will be requested to transfer the term car radios to Class 9, even if Class 9 was not listed in the original application.
+Such as transfer should also include the phrase parts and fittings for all the aforementioned goods.